function61/html2pdf/README.md

 What?
 -----

-A small Docker-based microservice that takes HTML as input and renders it as PDF.
+A small (42 MB) Docker-based microservice that takes HTML as input and renders it as PDF.

 Starting the server